jupyter/jupyter/docs/source/contrib_guide_docs.rst

 Create a pull request
 ~~~~~~~~~~~~~~~~~~~~~
-Once you are satisfied with your changes, submit a GitHub pull request.
-If the
+Once you are satisfied with your changes, submit a GitHub pull request, per
-documentation change is related to an open GitHub issue, please mention the
+the instructions above.
+If the documentation change is related to an open
-issue number in the pull request message.
+GitHub issue, please mention the issue number in the pull request message.

 A project reviewer will look over your changes and provide feedback or merge
 your changes into the documentation.